Parents Could Be Held Liable For Their Child’s Wrongdoing. A Look At 5 Areas Parental Responsibility Laws Regulate In Ohio

 Parents Take Note – You Could Be Liable For The Actions of Your Children!

 The answer to that question is “It depends on the facts”.
-In Ohio, there are five (5) general areas that parental responsibility laws regulate.
+There are five (5) general areas that parental responsibility laws in Ohio regulate.

 - PERSONAL INJURY BY ASSAULT: In Ohio, a parent can be sued civilly and held liable for the willful assault of their minor child if the force is likely to produce great bodily harm.
 This liability does not extend to accidental injuries.
 The parents liability is limited to $10,000, plus court costs.
 See O.R.C.
 Section 3109.09.

 - PROPERTY DAMAGE & THEFT : A parent (or legal guardian) can be liable, just as in number 1 above, for up to $10,000, plus reimbursement of the claimant’s cost of taking the matter to court, if a minor in the parent’s custody willfully damages property belonging to another.
 This law focuses on property damage as well as theft.
 If the judgment arises out of a school incident, the court may by agreement order the parent to perform community service in lieu of making full payment on the judgment.
 The amount of the judgment and required hours of community service would need to be specified.

 - DRIVING: A parent needs to think twice about signing the driver’s license application or permit for their child.
 In Ohio, if a minor child commits an act of negligence, or willful or wanton misconduct, while driving a motor vehicle, the adult who signed the minor’s application may be held financially responsible for the resulting damage.
 This liability can be avoided if the parent who signed the document properly has obtained auto insurance covering the child.
 See, O.R.C.
 Section 4507.07.